-Our Cincinnati patients have experienced significant results from stem cell treatments for knees, back pain, and joint and muscle pain.
+Our Cincinnati patients have experienced significant results from stem cell treatments for knees, hips, back pain, and joint and muscle pain.
 But could stem cells help fight the aging process as well?

 Maybe someday.
 Research in 2017 found encouraging potential in using stem cells to help mitigate the aging process.
 Scientists at the University of Miami Miller School of Medicine completed a clinical trial showing safety and efficacy of stem cell therapy in the treatment of frailty.
 They successfully used adult stem cells to help mitigate regions of inflammation.

 “There were statistically significant improvements in physical performance and immune markers of frailty,” reported Vitro BigPharma in a blog published at the findings of the study.
 “Another larger, multi-center trial is now under way.
 This study provides support for reduction of frailty and inflammatory conditions in aging patients.
 Quality of life is improved by reducing the risk of injury from falls, etc.”

 A New Study in Search of Participants